 Last year, an Ada County jury was unable to reach a verdict after Morehouse was accused of pointing a gun at an Ada County sheriff’s deputy on Feb.
 22, 2016.

-Deputies arrived at his home in the 6200 block of West Long Beach Lane, after Morehouse’s wife called police and told a dispatcher that she feared her husband wanted to kill himself.
+Deputies arrived at his home in the 6200 block of West Long Branch Lane, after Morehouse’s wife called police and told a dispatcher that she feared her husband wanted to kill himself.

 After Morehouse pointed the gun at him, the deputy shot Morehouse in the shoulder.